 Each module (other than the Study-Abroad tour) contains the following courses:

-- Historical theology: Ancient Insights for Today (five credit hours) Dr. Peter Fitch, with input from Dr. Gregg Finley
+- Historical Theology: Ancient Insights for Today (4 credit hours) Dr. Peter Fitch

-- Biblical Studies (two credit hours) Dr. Bill Jackson
+- Biblical Studies/Theology (2 credit hours) Dr. Brad Jersak

-- Spiritual Formation in Classical Traditions (one credit hour) Lorna Jones, Ignatian Spiritual Director
+- Spiritual Formation in Classical Traditions (1 credit hour) Lorna Jones, Ignatian Spiritual Director

 Focuses on enabling students from a wide variety of backgrounds and experience to become safe listeners and helpers.
 On a foundation of a basic counselling model, this week aims at increasing self-awareness of the ways that we can unintentionally hurt rather than help people.
 Some basic understandings of mental illness and counselling ethics are introduced.